inlivedev/inlive-js-sdk/README.md

 ## Usage

 ### Initialize the SDK
 To get started, the first thing you need to do is to initialize the SDK on your project.
-If you do not have any API Key, you can read [how to get an API Key](https://inlive.app/docs/getting-started/#get-an-application-key).
-Some modules required to pass the returned object from the SDK initialization.
+If you do not have an API Key, you can read [how to get an API Key](https://inlive.app/docs/getting-started/#get-an-application-key).
+Some modules are required to pass the returned object from the SDK initialization.

 ```js
 import { InliveApp } from '@inlivedev/inlive-js-sdk';